restartus/restart/model/README.md

 - [altair](altair).
 Studies of using the Altair plotting interface to Vegas-lite
 - [yaml](yaml).
 Experiments in using YAML as model input
 - [namespace](namespace).
 Testing of multiple packages in the same namespace
+- [iterator](iterator).
+Learn how to Model to iterate against all Base classes inside of it

 ## Model that is the real python model first using streamlit as a demo v0.1